15 Best Things To Do In Malang, Indonesia {2023 Travel Guide}

 Malang is located inland, but it doesn’t mean you can’t enjoy some of the most stunning beaches the country has!
 If you are spending a few days in this city, I’d recommend making time to see the incredible Batu Bengkung Beach.

 Still within the Malang Regency, drive 2 hours towards Gajah Rejo Village to find this beach.
-The view of magnificent cliffs and waves crashing into these rocks are nothing short of magical.
+The view of magnificent cliffs and waves crashing into these rocks is nothing short of magical.

 Batu Bengkung Beach is also a popular campsite as it has 24-hour parking, toilet facilities, and a local warung or shop.